DynamicalSystemsGroup/bdp-lib/docs/Glossary.md

        - Parent: The ID of the block that the processor is an instance of.
        - Ports: The IDs of spaces which must match the domain of the parent block.
        - Terminals: The IDs of spaces which must match the codomain of the parent block.
+       - Subsystem: The subsystem of the processor which is a system that the processor represents and passes its ports to and receives spaces to its terminals from.
+         - System ID: The ID of the system that the processor is a processor for.
+         - Wires: The IDs of the wires that connect the processor ports and terminals to the system ports and terminals.
      - Wires: A list of wires in the block diagram protocol that follow the wire schema.
        - ID: A unique identifier for the wire.
        - Parent: The ID of the space that the wire is passing.